Ben Feibleman v. Columbia University: Investigation

 Feibleman claims that Columbia University failed to provide him with a fair process.
 Columbia University's Gender-Based Misconduct Policy (GBMP) states that it fosters an environment the is free from gendered-based discrimination including sexual assault and other gender-based discrimination.
 Through this process Feibleman believes that Jane Doe was given preferential treatment which is the basis of his lawsuit.
 Both parties were advised not to speak with those who may be connected to the incident but did not enforce this rule on Jane Doe who allegedly spoke to witnesses about her interpretation of the interaction.
 Columbia interviewed 12 witnesses including Jane Doe and Feibleman between October and December 2016.
-Columbia Universities Gender-Based Misconduct policy allows students to seek private counsel and states that Columbia will provide an attorney-advisor at no cost to the student.
+Columbia University's Gender-Based Misconduct policy allows students to seek private counsel and states that Columbia will provide an attorney-advisor at no cost to the student.
 Feibleman alleges that he was discouraged from hiring a lawyer even though Jane Doe was with counsel.
 Feibleman submitted the recording into evidence and got an expert report from Dr. David Greenblatt that concluded that Jane Doe did not lack the capacity to consent to sexual activity.
-Title IX investigation team did not allow these documents to be seen or heard by the 3 person panel deciding the outcome of the hearing.
+The Title IX investigation team did not allow these documents to be seen or heard by the 3 person panel deciding the outcome of the hearing.
 Feibleman was barred from cross examining his accuser and was barred from viewing the evidence against him.
-The panel determined that Jane Doe lacked the capacity to consent and revoked Feiblemans degree.
+The panel determined that Jane Doe lacked the capacity to consent and revoked Feibleman's degree.
 On May 13, 2019, Feibleman filed the lawsuit.

 Outside factors

-In 2011, the Obama Administration wrote Dear Colleague letter in which universities responded by altering policies to eliminate hearings and cross-examinations for sexual assault victims.
+In 2011, the Obama Administration wrote a Dear Colleague letter in which universities responded by altering policies to eliminate hearings and cross-examinations for sexual assault victims.
 The accused students of sexual assault are majority male bringing in the anti-male bias within the Title IX investigations.
 The Dear Colleague letter allowed institutions to use single-investigator models in Title IX cases.
 Previously, Columbia received negative attention due to the Columbia University rape accusation controversy.
 Former United States Secretary of Education, Betsy DeVos, issued a more balanced due process, with due process rights extending to those accused.